 If you have questions around the impact of Brexit for you personally, this website will address issues relating to immigration, healthcare, finance, passports, travel and work placements.
 We have included both external advice and our own guidance.
 We will update this website as more advice becomes available.

-A Task Group, chaired by the Registrar, is looking at how Brexit might affect the University and the plans we need to put in place, depending on what the outcome eventually looks like.
+A Task Group, chaired by the Registrar, has been looking at how Brexit might affect the University and the plans we need to put in place.
+Find out how we’re addressing some of the impacts.

 Whilst full details are unknown, information we publish is accurate to the best of our knowledge and based on advice from these UK Government and University sector organisations: